List of Major League Baseball career double plays leaders: Right Fielders

 Harry Hooper, the all-time leader in career double plays by a right fielder.

-Jason Heyward, the active leader in double plays by a right fielder and tied for 81st all-time.
+Teoscar Hernández, the active leader in double plays by a right fielder and tied for 150th all-time.

 Mel Ott holds the National League record.

 Right fielders are most commonly credited with a double play when they throw the ball to an infielder who tags a runner attempting to advance on the basepaths, even on a caught fly ball that results in an out (see tag up); of special importance are throws to the catcher if the runner is trying to reach home plate to score a run, perhaps on a sacrifice fly.
 Left fielders will often record assists by throwing out runners who try to advance farther than the batter, such as going from first to third base on a single, or batter/runners who try to stretch a hit into a longer one.
 Outfielders also earn double plays on relay throws to infielders after particularly deep fly balls, by throwing to a base to record an out on an appeal play, or in situations where they might deflect a fly ball before another defensive player makes the catch; in extraordinary instances, right fielders have occasionally recorded double plays by throwing out batters at first base after fielding uncaught line drives that reached them quickly.
 Outfielders record far fewer double plays than other players due to the difficulty of making an accurate throw in time to retire a runner from a great distance; middle infielders routinely record more double plays in a single season than outfielders do in their entire careers.
 Double plays are an important statistic for outfielders, giving a greater indication of a left fielder's throwing arm than double plays by infielders do.
 In recent years, some sabermetricians have begun referring to assists by outfielders as baserunner kills.

 Harry Hooper is the all-time leader in career double plays as a right fielder with 86; he is the only right fielder with more than 80 career double plays.
-Jason Heyward, who had 20 double plays of March 29, 2025 to place him tied for 82nd all-time, is the leader among active players.
+Teoscar Hernández, who had 13 double plays of April 3, 2026 to place him tied for 150th all-time, is the leader among active players.